Smruthi3/END2/Session2-Assignment/README.md

-The Excel in this repo contains an example of simple neural network trained by hand (solving a equations for forward and backword propagation)
+The Excel in this repo contains an example of simple neural network trained by hand (solving equations for forward and backword propagation)

 Description of training a NN steps are as below: